Indiana Jones and the Dial of Destiny

-Dial of Destiny is the first film in the series not directed by Steven Spielberg nor with a story written by George Lucas, with Spielberg and Lucas serving as executive producers instead.
-It is also the first film in the series not to have the involvement of Paramount Pictures, as The Walt Disney Company acquired Lucasfilm in 2012.

-Plans for a fifth Indiana Jones film harken back to the late 1970s when Lucas and Spielberg negotiated with Paramount for four sequels to Raiders of the Lost Ark (1981).
-Lucas began researching potential plot devices for a fifth film in 2008, although the project stalled for years.
-He passed the project to producer Kathleen Kennedy in 2012, when she became the president of Lucasfilm.
-Progress on a fifth film remained dormant while the company worked on the Star Wars sequel trilogy.
-Koepp was eventually hired to write the fifth film in 2016, with a release date set for 2019, although this was delayed several times due to rewrites.
-In 2018, Jonathan Kasdan was hired to replace Koepp, who returned to write in 2019 before eventually leaving the film.
-Spielberg was to direct, but stepped down in 2020, with Mangold taking his place.
-Filming began in June 2021 and concluded in February 2022.
-Shooting locations include various locations in the United Kingdom in England and Scotland, Italy, and Morocco.
+Dial of Destiny is the only film in the series not directed by Steven Spielberg nor conceived by George Lucas, though both served as executive producers.
+Plans for a fifth Indiana Jones film date back to the late 1970s, when a deal was made with Paramount Pictures to produce four sequels to Raiders of the Lost Ark (1981).
+Lucas began researching potential plot devices for a fifth film in 2008, and Koepp was hired to write the screenplay in 2016.
+In 2018, Jonathan Kasdan replaced Koepp but later left the project.
+Originally set for release in 2019, the film faced delays due to rewrites and the COVID-19 pandemic.
+Spielberg was initially set to direct but stepped down in 2020, with Mangold taking over.
+Filming began in June 2021 in various locations including the United Kingdom, Italy, and Morocco, wrapping in February 2022.